loopwerk/Saga/README.md

 try Saga(input: "content", output: "deploy", templates: "templates", siteMetadata: siteMetadata)
   // All markdown files within the "articles" subfolder will be parsed to html,
-  // using ArticleMetadata as the Page's metadata type.
+  // using ArticleMetadata as the Item's metadata type.
   .register(
     folder: "articles",
     metadata: ArticleMetadata.self,
     readers: [.parsleyMarkdownReader()],
     writers: [
-      .pageWriter(swim(renderArticle)),
+      .itemWriter(swim(renderArticle)),
       .listWriter(swim(renderArticles)),
       .tagWriter(swim(renderTag), tags: \.metadata.tags),
       .yearWriter(swim(renderYear)),
     ]
   )
   // All markdown files within the "apps" subfolder will be parsed to html,
-  // using AppMetadata as the Page's metadata type.
+  // using AppMetadata as the Item's metadata type.
   .register(
     folder: "apps",
     metadata: AppMetadata.self,